mjhea0/python-ruby/readme.md

 #### Usage

-Python can be used for web development, sys admin, statistics, and scientific computation.
-Meanwhile, while Ruby can do all those things, it's used primarily for web development (Or: For learning Rails).
-Python has the upper hand here, but if you are looking to *only* do web development, Ruby is the way to go.
+Python can be used for web development, sys admin/DevOps, statistics, and scientific computation.
+Meanwhile, while Ruby can do all those things, it's used primarily for web development.
+Or, more prociesely: learning Rails.
+Ruby is also particullary strong in sys admin and DevOps as well.

 #### Community

-Python wins.
-The community is active, vibrant, and truly helpful.
+The Python community is active, vibrant, and truly helpful.
 Although, you can say the same about the Ruby community, the community itself is very much tied into Rails.
 If Rails is your thing, then you are in luck.

+#### Popularity

+#### Jobs

+#### Average Salary

+#### Companies

 ### Extended Example